css-modules/css-modules-require-hook/README.md

 ### `use` array

 Provides the full list of PostCSS plugins to the pipeline.
 Providing this cancels `append`, `prepend`, `createImportedName`, `generateScopedName` options.
-Only synchronous plugins.
+Synchronous plugins only.

 ### `preprocessCss` function